saramin-bit/Python-Scripts/README.md

 ### Contributors
-i would like to thank the following amazing people for contributing to this project 🎉🎉🎉
+I would like to thank the following amazing people for contributing to this project 🎉🎉🎉

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->